polnops/polnops.github.io/research.markdown

 ### A nanophotonic interface for atoms in optical tweezers

-Atoms in tweezer arrays have recently emerged as a leading platform for quantum simulation and information processing.
+Atoms in tweezer arrays have recently emerged as a leading platform for quantum information processing.
 As these systems are growing more complex, there is an increasing demand for optical interfaces to enable efficient readout and better connectivity.
 We realized such an interface using a nanophotonic cavity and demonstrated quantum control of two atoms strongly coupled to it.
 In the most recent work, we entangled two atoms via the cavity and "shipped" the entanglement out of the system by transporting the atoms away.

 [<img src="/images/fromfiber3.png" style="width: 85%; margin-left: 5%; margin-right: 10%; margin-top: 0.5em; margin-bottom: 1em;">](/images/fromfiber3.png)